gnhen/Short-URL/README.md

 - **data/urls.js**: Stores the URL mappings in a JavaScript object format.
 - **.github/workflows/update-url-mappings.yml**: Defines a GitHub Actions workflow that triggers when a new issue is opened.
 It extracts the short and long URLs from the issue body, updates `data/urls.js`, and commits the changes back to the repository.

-## Usage

-Visit [https://gshort.site](https://gshort.site) to use the URL shortener.
-Enter a long URL in the input field and click the "Shorten" button.
-After a few minutes, the shortened URL will be available.

-## Forking and Using This Repo

-To fork this repository and use it for yourself:

-1. Fork the repository on GitHub.
-2. Clone the forked repository to your local machine.
-3. Update the `CNAME` file with your custom domain (if you have one).
-4. Update the `BASE_URL` and `TOKEN` constants in `index.html` with your GitHub repository details and a personal access token.
-5. Enable GitHub Pages for your repository.
-6. Push your changes to the `main` branch.

 ### License